Four workers fired after thousands of Massachusetts drivers got licenses without road tests - NewsBreak

 Officials at the RMV confirmed the news to The Boston Globe on Wednesday, saying that the situation is currently under investigation.

 “Upon discovering suspicious activity regarding the issuance of road tests in 2020, the Registry of Motor Vehicles launched an investigation and referred the issue to law enforcement,” RMV spokesperson Jacquelyn Goddard told the Globe.
 “The RMV has determined 2,100 drivers were granted licenses without taking a road test.
 All of the impacted individuals have been contacted and will be required to take and pass a road test within 10 days.
-The RMV has terminated four employees involved in this matter and will continue to work with law enforcement on their ongoing investigation.”Springfield Police believe recent gunfire incidents are connected
+The RMV has terminated four employees involved in this matter and will continue to work with law enforcement on their ongoing investigation.”Elmira Police unveil new police vehicle design

 In 2020, investigations started after a RMV supervisor reported suspicious activity, a source told the Globe.